mdshack/shotshare/README.md

 ## Demo

 A demo may be found [here](https://demo.shotshare.shackelford.dev/).
-This environment is _strictly_ for trialing the application; images added here are automatically after a few minutes.
+This environment is _strictly_ for trialing the application; images added here are automatically cleaned up after a few minutes.

 ## Installation, Configuration, & Local Development